andrewcooke/spokes/README.md

 #### Pattern Lengths

-Practical spoke patterns repeat around the wheel, so instead of describing the whole wheel we can describe just a single occurenve of the pattern - a single "slice of the pie".
+Practical spoke patterns repeat around the wheel, so instead of describing the whole wheel we can describe just a single occurence of the pattern - a single "slice of the pie".

 The number of spokes in the slice is called the *length* of the